How Web Design Impacts Content Marketing

 Designing a content-friendly site

-There are many different web design elements that play a role in content marketing, but the bottom line is that your site should be designed with your visitors and readers in mind.
+There are many different web design and development elements that play a role in content marketing, but the bottom line is that your site should be designed with your visitors and readers in mind.
 The easier it is for your visitors to find what they’re looking for, and the more enjoyable it is for them to read your content, the better results you’ll see from your strategy.